AmolKulkarni00/M1_Calculator_Project/1_Requirements/README.md

 # INTRODUCTION -
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Calculator is an user friendly project that allows the user to do arithmetic operations.
 Such as addition, subtraction, multiplication and division.
-Then a special operation such as modules.
 In my project, the user is asked to select the operations required.
 The calculator then will perform the arithmetic operations, then will give the result.

 # REQUIREMENTS -
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------